probcomp/bayeslite/doc/bql.rst

    values in columns named in *condition*, *grouping*, and *ordering* will not be.
 Model estimators and model predictions are allowed in the expressions.

+   Values of model estimators are averaged over all models if ``USING MODEL`` is not specified.

+   XXX: What about values and confidences of model predictions?

    FUTURE: *Colnames* will be allowed to have arbitrary expressions, with any references to columns inside automatically filled in if